 The early Church Fathers (1st to 5th century) in Christian theology believed the church would experience a time of tribulation before a harpazo (rapture) event.
-The premillennial view, in contrast, represents a later development from the 19th century, asserting that the Church will escape a period of eschatological tribulation.
+The pretribulation view, in contrast, represents a later development from the 19th century, asserting that the Church will escape a period of eschatological tribulation.

 The pre-tribulation rapture—the idea that Christians will be removed from the earth before a period of tribulation—is essentially a modern concept and does not have roots in the writings of the early Church Fathers.
 Let’s go step by step.